- Learn More

 - King manages Bivalves for Clean Water, a citizen science program that the uses shellfish for monitoring water quality.

-WSG supports cutting-edge research into these elusive algae, developing new ways to predict and prepare for their blooms.
-Specific research projects provide some answers to the following questions:
+WSG supports cutting-edge research into these elusive algae, developing new ways to predict and prepare for their blooms, and understand their impact on the Salish Sea ecosystem: